Workplace Investigations

 This briefing forms part of the Workplace Investigations stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

 The decision should be made deliberately, against a documented framework, rather than defaulting to whichever option is most familiar.
-Both internal and external investigations can be effective when matched to the right matter.
+Both internal and external investigations can be effective when matched to the right matter; the risk lies in choosing by habit rather than by fit.

 Independence, scope and terms of reference

-Independence is the central reason external investigators are appointed.
-The terms of reference should make the scope, the questions to be answered, the standard of proof to be applied and the reporting expectations explicit before the work begins.
+Once external appointment is decided, the terms of reference should make the scope, the questions to be answered, the standard of proof to be applied and the reporting expectations explicit before the work begins.
 Ambiguity in any of these areas creates risk during and after the investigation.

 Procedural fairness and evidence handling